line-em/book-blog-ts/src/content/books/2021/06_Quiet-ThePowerofIntrovertsinaWorldThatCantStopTalking.md

 ---
-title: "Quiet - The Power of Introverts in a World That Can't Stop Talking"
+title: "Quiet: The Power of Introverts in a World That Can't Stop Talking"
 author: "Susan Cain"
 year: 2021
 month: "March"